 My Give-Aways are categorized according to the following secret code:

-Most recent posts are at the top.
-You can also browse the posts according to Categories and Tags on the bottom right.
+The past 3 month’s posts are always at the top of the right hand column.
+After 3 months I merge them into the other pages and Extras.
+You can also browse the posts according to Categories and Tags on the bottom right column.
 Translations are there too.

 PS: I had fun making up the titles and hope the wry ones tweak your brain and give you a chuckle.